-A guide entitled Privacy Impact Assessment Requirements was developed to assist in the process of completing a PIA.
+The Privacy Impact Assessment Requirements guidewas developed to assist in the process of completing a PIA.

 Important to note, the OIPC does not "approve" a PIA submitted to the office.
 Once satisfied that the public body, custodian or organization has addressed the relevant privacy considerations the OIPC will "accept" the PIA which acknowledges that reasonable efforts to protect privacy have been made.
 A PIA cannot be used to obtain a waiver of or relaxation from any requirement of the relevant legislation.

 If you have detailed questions about submitting a PIA please contact the office.

 The following documents list all accepted PIAs since January 1, 2017: